SHORTER WALKS

 Some walks are fairly local, others involve some travel.

 We don’t tackle any real hills, but there can be occasional fairly steep slopes or flights of steps to manage, and the odd stile, so a reasonable degree of fitness is helpful.
+Our walking pace is around 2½ mph.

-Shorter Walks is a very sociable, friendly group where new members are made welcome.
-To join the group, please either drop me an email (address as above) or register through Beacon.
+through Beacon.
 Once you have joined the group, you will receive an email a week before each walk with a signup form and details of the forthcoming walk.
 Information about our future walks may also be found below.

 Our experience of running walks has suggested a few common-sense guidelines, to ensure everyone’s enjoyment and safety on our walks.
 You can see them here.